 13. Bend the adjustment bar a tiny amount & repeat the measurements until results are correct.

-****For those doing a lot of commuting with short cycles of stop & go, it may help to reset things a bit higher.
+****For those doing a lot of commuting with short stop & go type of riding, it may help to reset things a bit higher.
 Note that with the following settings & longer touring, you might use up battery water faster.
-Those with sealed batteries may see SLIGHTLY less battery life.
-For commuting use: Right contacts closure at 15.1; left at 14.3; the average value to be 14.7
+For commuting use: Right contacts closure at 15.1; left at 14.3; the average value to be 14.7.

 14. Resolder the choke, replace the cover, replace the tape.
 Reinstall on the motorcycle.

-17. Check the battery charging with a voltmeter, on a fully charged battery, using the engine at around 4000 or even 5000 rpm.
+15. Check the battery charging with a voltmeter, on a fully charged and known good battery, using the engine at around 4000 or even 5000 rpm, headlight ON.

 It is possible to do the above procedure in a much more simplified manner, with some practice.
 You need a clean D.C. supply that is adjustable.
 An old headlight for a load (good half of a hi/lo beam lamp with one side burned out is fine).

-Connect the power supply (-) to D- and to one side of the lamp.
+Connect the power supply (-) to D- and also to one side of the lamp.
 The other side of the lamp connects to Df.
 Power supply (+) connects to D+.

-Schematic diagram of the Bosch mechanical voltage regulator.
+I made a schematic diagram of the Bosch mechanical voltage regulator, it is below.
 Note that versions have been made with and without R1 and R2, if either is missing, a jumper is used.
 The choke is used to reduce electrical noises from arcing at the contacts.
 The solenoid relay contacts are shown in UNenergized position, which it will be, key off, or at quite low rpm.